 If you are using different types of devices in your smart home, then you should bring a hub, which can communicate with both these technologies, such as Wink or Samsung SmartThings, which work perfectly well with both Zigbee and Z-Wave.

-To install and operate Zigbee, you require knowledge of the system, whereas the installation of Z-Wave network is quite easy.
+To install and operate Zigbee, you require knowledge of the system, whereas the installation of the Z-Wave network is quite easy.
 With Z-Wave, you can remotely control the home appliances and it is quite convenient for the users.
 The devices that use Z-Wave are comparatively cheaper and affordable, whereas Zigbee devices have a high replacement cost.

 Read also: Tips to Build Smart Home Mobile Apps

 So, both these technologies have their own merits and demerits.
-You should choose according to what you are looking for your smart home.
+You should choose according to what you are looking for in your smart home.

 Nisarg Mehta, CEO & Chairman of Techtic Solutions, is the vision of the company.
 Nisarg is active in operations in his daily routine as he is one of the key decision makers in terms of technological advancements of the company.
 He is a friendly leader with hardworking, motivating, visionary and passionate personality.